 There are some basic self-help measures you can try yourself but you should see you medical GP for diagnosis, possible prescription of antiperspirants and referral to a dermatologist at your local hospital if these measures are unsuccessful.
-You may wish to seek help privately and can use the physician finder website of the International Hyperhidrosis Society.
+You may wish to seek help privately and can use the find a doctor page.

 Beginning with self-help and straightforward treatments progressing to more complex treatments that are administered by a nurse or doctor these are the more commonly recommended or prescribed treatments (click on each topic to find out more):